gslack-app/sheet-api/docs/api.md

 }
 ```

+### Return Value

-The successful result contain a JSON object describing the updated resource.
+The successful result contain an array of updated object.

 ## Delete (POST)